tondracek/inqool-tennis/README.md

 - CRUD operations for reservations (ADMIN and USER for creating)
 - CRUD operations for users (ADMIN only)
 - CRUD operations for customers (ADMIN only and automatic creation when creating a reservation)
-- `/api/auth/login` endpoint with authentication to obtain a JWT token.
+- `/api/auth/login` endpoint with authentication to obtain a JWT token in the response body

 ---